mlpack/mlpack/doc/tutorials/kmeans.md

 one of these methods and plug it in without needing to modify the existing algorithm code at all.

-By default, the `KMeans<>` class uses `mlpack::kmeans::SampleInitialization`, which randomly samples points as initial centroids.
-However, writing a new policy is simple; it needs to only implement the following functions:
+By default, the `KMeans<>` class uses `SampleInitialization`, which randomly samples points as initial centroids.
+However, writing a new policy is simple;
+it needs to only implement the following functions:

 ```c++
 // Empty constructor is required.